 Some of her hobbies are reading, writing poetry, baking, sewing, piecing quilts or wall hangings, or walking/talking with a friend.
 She loves spring flowers, especially hyacinths.
 She also enjoys Christian music, cultures, and traveling.
 To be a life-long learner is one of her priorities.

 Kris joined the EMU nursing department in fall of 2013.
 She received her BSN from the University of Virginia in 1998.
-She worked at the UVA Teen Health Center for three years before returning to school in 2001.
+She worked at the UVA Teen Health Center for several years before returning to school in 2000.
 She then went on to Vanderbilt University to earn her MSN with a Family Nurse Practitioner focus.
-Kris has worked as a family nurse practitioner for the past fourteen years in several different family practices, as well as JMU student health.
+Kris has worked as a family nurse practitioner since 2001.
+She has practiced in several different family practices, as well as JMU student health.
 She continues to work at JMU student health on a part-time basis.
 At JMU, Kris had the opportunity to precept nurse practitioner students; she enjoyed this role so much she decided to pursue teaching on a more consistent basis.
 She is extremely happy to be part of the nursing department here at EMU.

-Kris is married to Daniel, an assistant principal at Thomas Harrison Middle School; they have three children—Hayden, Kate, and Clare.
+Kris is married to Daniel, a middle school principal.
+They have three children—Hayden, Kate, and Clare.

 Tammy has many years experience in Community Health Nursing roles.
 In addition, she serves in a number of volunteer roles in the community setting, including working as a Faith Community Nurse.
 Working with vulnerable populations, including the area homeless through the Healthcare for the Homeless Suitcase Clinic is also a major area of interest.
 Currently, Tammy is pursuing a DNP in Public Health Nursing Administration from the University of South Alabama.

 As an Assistant Professor in the Practice of Nursing at EMU, and a Certified Nurse-Midwife in private practice, Ann combines a life-long interest in women’s health and health education.
 Ann first pursued a doctorate in Counseling Psychology, but after earning her Master’s switched her focus to nursing.
 She attended the 2nd degree BSN program at UVA, then earned her CNM and MSN at Frontier Nursing University.
 Over the years, Ann has worked in hospitals, birth centers, and health departments, and has helped over 1000 babies into the world.
 Teaching allows her to help educate the next generation of nurses, and also tell some great stories!
 Her professional interests include therapeutic communication and connection in the healthcare setting, the political and professional role of nurses and advanced-practice nurses, and sexuality education.
-In the Department of Nursing, she teaches Nursing Care of the Childbearing Family (NURS 326) and assists with Family in Community.
-She is also teaching in the ADCP for the first time in 2014.
+In the Department of Nursing, she teaches Nursing Care of the Childbearing Family (NURS 326), Professionhood II (NURS 427), is the Level 2 Coordinator, and assists with Family in Community.
+She has also taught in the ADCP (2014).

 Ann lives with her partner and their 2 children in the city of Harrisonburg, and enjoys gardening, running, reading, and all that the beautiful Shenandoah Valley has to offer.